 These are 16-credit, semester-long programs that include classroom studies, field work, and an internship.
 Each focuses on a key social issue.
 There are 4 HECUA programs in the Twin Cities: City Arts, Environmental Sustainability, Metro Urban Studies Term, and Writing for Social Change.

-Could my internship become a job after I graduate?
+Could my intership become a job after I graduate?

 Many employers use internships to assess the abilities of potential job candidates.
 A significant number of employers hire their interns, and most employers prefer job candidates who've had internship experience.